modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 [...]
 ```

-We get ~2000 lines of errors for `/speedlify/` as it's not found ~500 times (I guess - I didn't count) and somewhere in the middle we see some other broken links.
+We get ~2000 lines of errors for `/speedlify/` as it's not found ~500 times.
+In the middle of those errors, we also see some other broken links.
-It's really hard to see what is important in all that noise.
+Because the reporting is focusing first on the files, and then on the actual error **it is difficult to know where most errors originate from**.

 ### Missing File Focused

+Let us turn that around and focus on missing references indeed.
+Here is the output for the same input website :

 ```
 [...]